Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Introduction

-Roughly speaking, the reason that establishing non-atomicity in critical models is non-trivial is that proofs of non-atomicity for (non-critical) multiplicative chaos usually rely on the existence of moments higher than $1$ (see \cite{daley}) and the scaling relations of multifractal random measures (see, e.g., \cite{allez}).
+Roughly speaking, the reason that establishing nonatomicity in critical models is nontrivial is that proofs of nonatomicity for (noncritical) multiplicative chaos usually rely on the existence of moments higher than $1$ (see \cite{daley}) and the scaling relations of multifractal random measures; see, for example, \cite{allez}.
 At criticality, the random measures involved (cascades, branching random walks, or Gaussian multiplicative chaos) no longer possess finite moments of order $1$, and the scaling relations become useless.